-The GCOS 64-E, SIRIS 8-E, and SIRIS 3-E operating systems make use of the task management mechanisms implemented in firmware.
+The GCOS 64-E operating system makes use of the task management mechanisms implemented in firmware.

 The DPS 7 uses firmware-controlled semaphores to interpret external events such as physical input/output termination, peripheral interrupts, operator interrupts and messages from terminals.
 Using semaphores, it also synchronizes the execution of competing processes, passes messages between processes, and controls competing demands for system services.